 Through affordable and clairvoyant consultancy, arts initiatives will create more value for larger communities, artists will continue to advance and evolve their professional objectives, and organizations will continue to increase the impact of their mission.

 Nicholas Patrick Quigley is an entrepreneurial musician, educator, and arts administrator based in Boston, Massachusetts.
 As an entrepreneur, Quigley has designed multiple business plans and served on several start-up teams in the music industry, and now seeks to help others unlock their creative potential and connect with audiences.
 Through Q, he has served in various capacities in arts organizations of all sizes in the Boston area, including Boston Symphony Orchestra, Boston Landmarks Orchestra, Juventas New Music Ensemble, Metropolitan Chorale, and Refugee Orchestra Project.
 His work has provided experience in all areas of arts administration, including education and community outreach, development and communications, marketing, and artistic administration and production.

 In addition to his work with individuals and institutions, he has also served as a consultant to project-based teams, facilitating the production of music education initiatives such as Making Music Count and NIME6.
 Quigley’s work with educational productions has not only influenced his abilities as a consultant, but also his praxis as a music educator and researcher.
 He has taught students of all levels in settings including UMass Lowell String Project, Boston University Tanglewood Institute, and Boston Youth Symphony Orchestras.
 Additionally, his research interests include lifelong learning, D.I.Y. music cultures, and critical pedagogy in music education, and his field work continues to directly influence his philosophy and pedagogy as an educator and creative resource.
-Dedicated to making educational resources accessible to all musicians, his writing on entrepreneurial musicianship has been published in Culture Shock and Music Think Tank.
+Dedicated to making educational resources accessible to all musicians, his writing on entrepreneurial musicianship and music education has been published in Hypebot and the Massachusetts Music Educators Journal.